What is Title I?

 Do all St. Cloud Area Schools have a Title I program?

 No. The Federal law requires that Title I programs are available in schools with the greatest concentration of low-income families.
-St. Cloud Title I schools are Discovery, Talahi, Lincoln, Westwood, Lincoln, and Oak Hill Elementary schools and North and South Junior High Schools.
-Please review each school’s website to learn more about their Title I Schoolwide Program.
+St. Cloud Title I schools include Discovery, Kennedy, Lincoln, Madison, Oak Hill, Talahi, and Westwood Community Elementary Schools and North and South Junior High Schools.
+Please view each school’s website to learn more about its Title I Schoolwide Program.

-In schoolwide programs, parents are invited to attend the school’s annual Title I Meeting.
-Parents, staff and students may participate in the development and carrying out of a compact that spells out the goals and shared responsibilities of the child, school and parents for student success.
+In schoolwide programs, parents are invited to attend the school’s annual Title I Meetings.
+Parents, staff, and students may participate in the development and implementation of a compact that delineates the goals and shared responsibilities of the child, school, and parents for student success.
 Parents are encouraged to participate in Title I meetings and learning opportunities.
+Title I sponsors many of the events at sites including Math and Reading Nights, after school STEM opportunities, and more.

 As a parent/guardian, you have the right to…

-- expect regular communication with your school in a language that you can understand
+- expect important communications with your school, when practicable, in a language that you can understand.

-- work with teachers, parents and the school principal to develop your school’s family involvement plan
+- work with teachers, parents, and the school principal to develop your school’s Family Involvement-Engagement Plan

 Parent's Right to Know

-At the beginning of each school year, school districts must notify parents of children attending Title I schools that they can request information regarding their children's teachers.
-In addition, if students are taught by a teacher who is not highly qualified the parents of students in Title I schools must be notified, in a timely manner, if their child has been assigned to, or has been taught for four or more consecutive weeks by, a teacher who is not highly qualified.
+Each school year, districts must notify parents of children attending Title I schools that they can request information regarding their children's teachers.
+In addition, parents have the right to know if students are taught by a teacher who is not highly qualified, if their child has been assigned to, or has been taught for four or more consecutive weeks by a teacher who is not highly qualified.